vtourraine/bm-grenoble-ios/README.md

 ## Credits

-This is an independent project by [Vincent Tourraine](https://www.vtourraine.net), not affiliated with the Grenoble Public Library.
+This is an independent project by [Vincent Tourraine](https://www.vtourraine.net), not affiliated with the Grenoble Municipal Library.

 ## License